seed-labs/seed-emulator/seedemu/services/ChainlinkService/ChainlinkTemplates/contracts/README.md

     bytes32 requestId = sendChainlinkRequestTo(oracles[i].oracle, request, ORACLE_PAYMENT);
   ```
-2. **Sending Request to Oracle**: After constructing the request, `User Contract` uses the inherited `sendChainlinkRequestTo` function to send the request directly to the Operator/Oracle contract.
+2. **Sending Request to Oracle**: After constructing the request, User Contract uses the inherited `sendChainlinkRequestTo` function to send the request to the LINK token contract, which forwards the request to the `Operator/Oracle` contract.
 This function leverages the LINK token's `transferAndCall` functionality to send the request and payment in a single transaction, ensuring that the oracle is compensated for its services.
   ```python
     s_link.transferAndCall(oracleAddress, payment, encodedRequest)
   ```